VectorInstitute/anomaly-detection-project/tabular_anomaly_detection/README.md

 The `BAFDataset` class streamlines the process of preparing the BAF dataset for machine learning experiments, handling loading, train-test splitting, and preprocessing tasks in a clear and organized manner.

-# Models for Fraud Detection
+# Models for Anomaly Detection

 ## Logistic Regression (Supervised)